DOG HIP DYSPLASIA

 How we can help

 At Paws4Paws we take a multimodal approach to your dog’s hip dysplasia.
-This means we utilise of a selection of modalities such as remedial massage techniques, myofascial pain release, trigger point therapy, acupressure, passive range of motion exercises as well as rehabilitative strengthening exercises to manage your dog’s hip dysplasia and ultimately improve your dog’s mobility and decrease pain.
+This means we utilise of a selection of modalities such as remedial massage techniques, myofascial pain release, trigger point therapy, acupressure, passive and active range of motion exercises as well as rehabilitative strengthening exercises to manage your dog’s hip dysplasia and ultimately improve your dog’s mobility and decrease pain.

 We also refer to other specialists such as hydrotherapists and acupuncturists if we feel your dog would benefit from these modalities.
 Further, we might refer you back to your vet for a reassessment of your dog’s pain management should we suspect your dog might be in pain that cannot be controlled and addressed with natural remedies, supplements and physical therapy alone.